JArthurJohnston/Grimoire-V2/README.md

 4) Acquiring, modifying, and installing a camera is up to you.

+# Installation (Raspberry Pi)

+1) Download **Grimoire_RaspPi.zip** located in the root of this repository.
+2) follow steps 2 and 3 in the **Installation (Linux)** section

+Note: Ive noticed some memory leaks when using the Raspberry Pi OpenCV binaries.
+Also, Grimoire is currently a little too much for the Pi to handle, even a Pi 3.
+Im currently in the process of optimizing it.

 # Installation (Windows)

 1) Download **Grimoire_Windows.zip** located in the root of this repository.